ShashidharKR/learning-git/README.md

 # learning-git
-I am learning about git and git hub in detail
+I am learning about git and git hub in detail.
+Author: Shashidhar K R